 A few people tried to take credit for the work, or claimed that they had “drawn it first.”
-Although I do, as most designers, often take inspiration from things I have seen, I assure you that this illustration and the idea behind it, are entirely mine.
-And, as previously mentioned, they were created in 2007.
+Although I do, as most designers, often (consciously or unconsciously) take inspiration from things I have seen, I assure you that this illustration — and the idea behind it — are entirely mine.
+And, as previously mentioned, they were created in 2008.
 There were also quite a few interpretations, and one person even embroidered it.

 Refinery29 actually contacted me to ask if they could repost the illustration (which is always nice), and if I could make it in blue for them (because Hillary).
 The post’s discussion thread is pretty interesting.
 It’s funny how a few lines on paper (or screen) can stir up such powerful emotions.